bjcai-phys/bjcai-phys.github.io/_pages/pubs.md

 ![](https://bjcai-phys.github.io/images/w-SRCNS.png){:width="100%"}

-### Selected Work: Significant Quartic and Negative Quadratic Terms in the Kinetic Energy of Neutron-rich Matter from Isospin-dependent Nucleon Momentum Distribution
+### Significant Quartic and Negative Quadratic Terms in the Kinetic Energy of Neutron-rich Matter from Isospin-dependent Nucleon Momentum Distribution

 This work reveals that, contrary to the nearly parabolic approximation commonly assumed, the kinetic energy of interacting nucleons in neutron-rich matter contains a sizable negative quadratic term and a significant quartic term.
 By incorporating isospin-dependent single-nucleon momentum distributions characterized by both a low-momentum depletion and a high-momentum tail, constrained by recent experiments and advanced many-body calculations, the quartic contribution is found to be substantial.
 These findings have important implications for accurately determining the equation of state of neutron-rich nucleonic matter and impact the interpretation of nuclear reaction data as well as the structure and behavior of neutron stars.
 For details, see our <a href="https://journals.aps.org/prc/abstract/10.1103/PhysRevC.92.011601" target="_blank">paper 1</a> and <a href="https://www.sciencedirect.com/science/article/pii/S0146641018300012" target="_blank">paper 2</a>.